kevinsullivan/cs-dm/notes/logic-and-code.rst

 The language of formal requirements and specifications, on the other hand, is some kind of *mathematical logic*.
 Examples of logics that we will study and use include *propositional* and *predicate* logic.
+An example of a kind of logic important in software development but that we will not study in this class is *temporal logic.*

 For purposes of software specification, the most salient property of such a logical language is that it is *declarative*.
-Expressions in logic will state what properties or relationships hold in a given system, e.g., how outputs must relate to inputs, without providing executable, step-by-step procedures for actually computing such relationships.
+Expressions in logic will state *what* properties or relationships hold in a given situation, particularly how results must relate to inputs, without providing executable, step-by-step procedures describing *how* to actually compute such relationships.

 To make the difference between procedural and declarative styles of description clear, consider the problem of computing the square root of a given non-negative number, *x*.
-We can *specify* the answer in a completely clear and precise mathematical logical style by simply stating that we require a value, *y*, such that *y^2 = x*.
-We can write this mathematically as *sqrt(x) = y | y^2 = x*.
-In English, we'd pronounce this formula as, "a square root of x is a value y such that y squared is equal to x."
-We now have a *declarative specification* of the relationship between *x*, and *y*, that a program for computing square roots must compute.

-What we don't have is a step-by-step *procedure* for computing this relation (a satisfactory value of *y* given any *x*).
-The solution is to shift from specification to implementation, and from mathematical logic as a specification language to imperative programming code as an implementation language. to find a step-by-step procedures that actually computes the results we seek.
-Here's an example in Pythonm using Newton's method for computing square roots.
+We can *specify* the answer in a clear and precise mathematical logical style by simply stating that, for any given non-negative number *x*, we require a value, *y*, such that *y^2 = x*.
+We can write this mathematically as *for all x >= 0, sqrt(x) = y | y^2 = x*.
+In English, we'd pronounce this formula as, " for any non-negative value, *x*, a square root of *x* is a value *y* such that *y* squared is equal to *x*."
+We now have a *declarative specification* of the desired relationship between *x* and *y* that a program for computing square roots must compute.
+What we don't have, however, is a step-by-step *procedure* for computing this relation by finding a satisfactory value of *y* given any *x*).
+You can't just run a specification written in the language of mathematical logic.

+The solution is to shift from a specification to an implementation
+language: from mathematical logic as a specification language to an imperative programming language in which we can write code that runs.
+And in this implementation language, we must then craft a step-by-step procedures that when evaluted actually computes the results we seek.

+Here's an example of a program in the imperative language, Python, for computing positive square roots of non-negative numbers using Newton's method.

     def sqrt(x):
         """for x>=0, return non-negative y such that y^2 = x"""